-How The Gender Pay Gap & Student Loan Debt Hold Women Back, In Their Own Words
+Women Reveal Exactly How The Gender Pay Gap & Their Student Loans Hold Them Back

 Curry Oglesby still gets a little agitated while recounting the moment when she found out that men managing car rental branches the same size as the one she led were making more money than her.
 Six years ago, not only was her financial security diminished because of the gender pay gap, but her wages were being garnished because she had defaulted on her $16,000 student loan debt.